NOTE: We earn from qualifying purchases made via Amazon Associates and other affiliate programs. Learn more.

 In both cases, returns are entirely free.

 One of the biggest differences between these two brands is the price.

 Casper is an affordable mattress while Tempur-Pedic's luxury mattresses are known for their high price tags.

-Only the Casper Wave mattress gets close to Tempur-Pedic’s cheapest mattresses.
+Only the Casper Wave Hybrid mattress gets close to Tempur-Pedic's prices.

 There are other smaller differences between Casper and Tempur-Pedic.
 They mostly have to do with things like shipping & delivery and return policy.
 We'll discuss all of them in our in-depth comparison below.